-On February 18, 2021 the Company signed a term sheet (the "Term Sheet") with BioElpida S.A.S. ("BioElpida") of Lyon, France for the build-out for the clinical-grade manufacturing process and aseptic packaging for BXV-0918A.
-BioElpida is a biotechnology CDMO which applies single-use bioprocessing for development and manufacturing of biological and cell-based products.
-BioElpida's expertise extends from R&D to pharmaceutical manufacturing and release of clinical batches, and intermediate steps such as process development, feasibility studies, analytical method validation, as well as aseptic fill & finish and other bioproduction services.
-BioElpida's facility is certified for clinical bioproduction by France's National Security Agency of Medicines and Health Products (the "ANSM").
+On February 18, 2021, the Company signed the Term Sheet with BioElpida for the build-out for the clinical-grade manufacturing process and aseptic packaging for BXV-0918A.
+BioElpida is a biotechnology CDMO that applies single-use bioprocessing for development and manufacturing of biological and cell-based products.
+BioElpida's expertise extends from research and development to pharmaceutical manufacturing and release of clinical batches, and intermediate steps, such as process development, feasibility studies, analytical method validation, as well as aseptic fill and finish and other bioproduction services.
+BioElpida's facility is certified for clinical bioproduction by France's National Security Agency of Medicines and Health Products.
 The Company expects to finalize the definitive service agreement with BioElpida in early 2021.
-BioElpida preliminary estimate for GMP process build-out and validation is ~\$US1.0M.
+BioElpida preliminary estimate for GMP process build-out and validation is ~US\$1,000,000.